spencerng/MemeGenerator/README.md

 ## Directions

-1. Select a source image
+* Select a source image
-  i.
-Open a downloaded image with "Select source file" ii.
-Paste an image address from the internet with "Select source URL"
+  * Open a downloaded image with "Select source file"
+  * Paste an image address from the internet with "Select source URL"
-2. Add top and bottom captions by typing into the text boxes
+* Add top and bottom captions by typing into the text boxes
-3. Change typeface by selecting the dropdown bar
+* Change typeface by selecting the dropdown bar
-4. Change text and stroke color by clicking on the colored boxes
+* Change text and stroke color by clicking on the colored boxes
-5. Export your meme
+* Export your meme
-  i.
-Save your meme as a JPEG locally with "Save image" ii.
-Publish your meme online to Imgur with "Publish to Imgur."
+  * Save your meme as a JPEG locally with "Save image"
+  * Publish your meme online to Imgur with "Publish to Imgur."
 Once uploaded, the image's URL will be copied to your clipboard